aholdahl/react-sample-project/README.md

     const pool = require('./modules/pool.js');

+For server-side routers, add the following code to the top section:

+    const pool = require('../modules/pool.js');

 ## REDUX

+In Terminal, type the following commands:

+    npm install redux
+    npm install react-redux
+    npm install redux-logger

+In index.js, add the following lines below the existing imports:

+    import { createStore, combineReducers, applyMiddleware } from 'redux';
+    import { Provider } from 'react-redux';
+    import logger from 'redux-logger';

+    const sampleReducer = (state = '', action) => {
+        switch (action.type){
+            case 'DISPATCH_TYPE': console.log('Hello from sampleReducer');
+            default: return state;
+        }
+    }

+    const store = createStore(
+        combineReducers({
+            sampleReducer,
+        }),
+        applyMiddleware(logger)
+    )

+In index.js, replace <App /> with the following:

+    <Provider store={store}><App /></Provider>

+In App.js, add the following to the imports:

+    import {connect} from 'react-redux';

+In App.js, add the following to the componentDidMount:

+    this.props.dispatch({
+      type: 'DISPATCH_TYPE'
+    })

+In App.js, update export default App to the following:

+    export default connect ()(App);

+If you see Hello from sampleReducer in the DOM console, you are ready to begin using Redux

 ### COMPONENTIZING REDUX

+In Terminal, type the following commands:

+    cd src
+    mkdir redux
+    cd redux
+    mkdir reducers
+    cd reducers
+    touch index.js
+    touch sampleReducer.js

+Cut the sampleReducer block from src/index.js and paste it into sampleReducer.js In sampleReducer.js, add the following line to the bottom of the file:

+    export default sampleReducer;

+In src/index.js, add the following line to the imports:

+    import rootReducer from './redux/reducers';

+In src/index.js, select sampleReducer in const store and replace with the following:

+    rootReducer,

+In src/redux/reducers/index.js, add the following lines of code:

+    import { combineReducers } from 'redux';
+    import sampleReducer from './sampleReducer.js';

+    const rootReducer = combineReducers({
+        sampleReducer,
+    });

+    export default rootReducer;

 ## SAGAS

 ### COMPONENTIZING SAGAS

 ## THIRD PARTY API

+## COOKIES

+In App.js, add the following function to the imports:

+    const getCookie = (cookieName) => {
+    // Get name followed by anything except a semicolon const cookieString = RegExp('' + cookieName + '[^;]+').exec(document.cookie);
+    // Return everything after the equal sign, or an empty string if the cookie name not found return decodeURIComponent(!!cookieString ? cookieString.toString().replace(/^[^=]+./, '') : '');
+    }

+In App.js, add the following function within the class App extends Component object (or to the state, if applicable):

+    state = {
+        clickCount: getCookie('count') || 0,
+        username: getCookie('username') || 'Guest',
+        usernameIsEditable: false,
+    }

+Cookie details can be assigned new values as follows:

+    document.cookie = "username=John Doe";

+More information about cookies can be found here: https://www.w3schools.com/js/js_cookies.asp

+## SESSIONS

+In Terminal, type the following commands:

+    npm install cookie-session

+In server.js, add the following lines of code:

+    const cookieSession = require('cookie-session');
+    app.use(cookieSession({
+        name: 'session',
+        keys: ['session'],
+        // Cookie Options
+        maxAge: 2 * 60 * 1000 // 2 minutes
+    }));

 ## VERSION CONTROL